-Dorothy Nuckols - dnuckols@umd.edu Priscilla Graves- pgraves@umd.edu
+DOROTHY NUCKOLS dnuckols@umd.edu

+PRISCILLA GRAVES pgraves@umd.edu

-This publication, Medical Credit: Safety Net or Debt Trap?
-(FS-1087) a series of publications of the University of Maryland Extension and the Family and Consumer Sciences program.
+This publication, MedicalCredit: Safety Net or Debt

+Trap?
+(FS-1087) is a part of a collection produced by the

+University of Maryland

+Extension and the Family &

+Consumer Sciences program within the College of

+Agriculture and Natural

+Resources.

-The information presented has met UME peer review standards, including internal and external technical review.
+The information presented has met UME peer-review standards, including internal and external technical review.
+For help accessing this or any UME publication contact: itaccessibility@umd.edu

 For more information on this and other topics, visit the University of Maryland Extension website at extension.umd.edu